TechDocsStudio/biel-docs/docs/installation/starlight.md

     </style>
     ```

-    This code snippet shows how to integrate the PushFeedback widget.
+    This code snippet shows how to integrate the Biel.ai widget.
 Pay special attention to the lines:

     ```astro
     <biel-button project="<YOUR_PROJECT_ID>"